 Thanks to Butternut Mountain Farm for partnering with me to bring you this recipe.

 Nothing quite puts me in the mood for the holiday season like a festive brunch.
-This holiday pain perdu is absolutely irresistible, not to mention incredibly adorable too!
+This holiday pain perdu recipe is absolutely irresistible, not to mention incredibly adorable too!

-Holiday Pain Perdu
+Pain Perdu for the Holidays

 In America, it’s normal to find an array of sweet dishes at a brunch gathering.
 Pancakes, waffles, French toast…these are just a few of the staples you’ll find in a brunch spread.

 The French, however, reserve sweets of this nature for dessert.
 Pain perdu, which is the fancy French way of saying French toast, is typically enjoyed for dessert rather than breakfast or brunch.

 But since I’ve always enjoyed my breakfast foods on the sweeter side, I’m going to tell you to skip the eggs and bacon and go straight for this holiday pain perdu!

 To make pain perdu, you’ll want to use brioche slices.
 You can either make the brioche ahead of time if you’re a fan of baking your own breads, or you can simply buy a ready-made loaf from the store.
 You can typically find brioche in the bakery section of the supermarket.